 "Oh, I'm sorry for that," he apologized, as if it was his fault.

 "Why?
 You didn't make it cold," she pointed out.
-She was starting to figure out that she was irked by him already because he was asking obvious questions.
+She was starting to figure out that he irked her already because he was asking obvious questions.

 Jason laughed a bit, sounding rather awkward.
 He decided against saying anything else and went to his desk, closing the files on his computer since he doubted that he was going to get back to them anytime soon.
 While he did that, Isabel sat down on the bed, which was rather soft, and she turned on the television.
 She flicked through the channels while he sat down next to her, putting his arm around her shoulders.